akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "He'll do."

-"He already has done."

-Henry looked at her.
-She met his gaze steadily.
+Matilda met his gaze steadily.
+"He already has."

-He set down his cup.
-"Then let's be done with the matter, my love."
+Henry set down his cup.
+"Then let's be done with it."

 He rose.
 The Queen rose with him.
-The hall quieted at the movement.
-Sensing something momentous, hairs rose like a chill on the arms of some of the men.
+The hall, sensing movement, quieted.

 Henry looked at his clerk, who already had quill poised over fresh parchment.
 Then he looked at Matilda.
 She gave the smallest of nods.

 *Together.*

-The King's voice carryied to the furthest rafters.
+His voice carried to the furthest rafters.
 "Hearken now, all my barons and faithful men of England."

 The chatter died instantly.